2025 Ohio Education

 Ohio educators characteristics of teachers table

-Staff Positions in Ohio Schools Classroom teachers represent about one-third of the total staff positions in public schools.
-Other common staffing positions include those that support athletics and extracurricular activities, as well as perform other pupil services.
+Staffing in Ohio Schools Classroom teachers represent about one-third of the total staff positions in public schools

 Ohio educators characteristics of non-teaching employees table